YasamineCruz/YasamineCruz/README.md

 I am a Fullstack Software Engineer that specializes in Javascript and Python!
 Not only am I good in a team but I work alone amazingly as well.
 I enjoy rock climbing and coding for the same reason they require me to think quickly on my feet and problem solve.

 Below are some of the many technologies I am proficient in.
-The skills I have with each of these can is also easily transferrable to anything not listed!
+The skills I have with each of these is also easily transferrable to anything not listed!

 ## 📚 Tech Stack